 VPN allows users outside of the UCSF network access to restricted resources (e.g., connecting to file shares, servers, desktops) on the UCSF network as if they are physically located on the UCSF campus.
 The system provides a fully encrypted connection between the client device (laptop, PDA, tablet, etc.) and the UCSF network providing access identical to systems connected with a cable in a UCSF facility.

 **Accessing UCSF email using the Outlook desktop client from outside the UCSF network requires the Pulse Secure VPN client.

-Faculty, staff, and students with an active MyAccess SF account.
-Affiliates can gain access through a departmental request.
+VPN access is available to Faculty, staff, students and affiliates with an Active Directory account.
+Affiliates may gain access through a departmental request.

-- Network Connect - Connects your computer directly to the UCSF network allowing you full access to servers and applications.
+- Pulse Secure - Download Pulse Secure client for Windows, Mac and LInux to connect your computer directly to the UCSF network allowing you full access to servers and applications.

 - Mobile Devices – Download Pulse Secure from Google Play or the App Store to connect using Apple iPads, iPhones or Android devices.
 Enter https://remote.ucsf.edu/pulse as the connection url.

 - Web Portal - Browse to https://remote-vpn01.ucsf.edu from IE, Firefox or Chrome.
 The web portal provides limited functionality.
 See VPN FAQ for more information.

 To get IT help, contact the Service Desk at 415-514-4100.